codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Uploading large test reports

 By default, the maximum size for a test report is 1000MB.
-If that is not enough, the max size can be overriden with the environment variable `MAX_UPLOAD_SIZE_MB`.
+Override the default max limit through the `MAX_UPLOAD_SIZE_MB` environment variable, as in the following example.

 Example: